MicroEJ/docs/KernelDeveloperGuide/kernelLink.rst

 Principle
 ~~~~~~~~~

-During a Kernel build, SOAR can verify this Kernel preserves the portability of ``.fo`` files built on a previous Kernel using :ref:`the Kernel metadata file <kernel_metadata_generation>`.
+During a Kernel build, SOAR can verify this Kernel preserves the portability of any ``.fo`` files built on a previous Kernel using :ref:`the Kernel metadata file <kernel_metadata_generation>`.
 If the portability is preserved, the :ref:`UID <kernel_uid>` of the previous Kernel is embedded in the new Kernel, allowing ``.fo`` files built on the previous Kernel to be installed as well.
 Otherwise, SOAR fails with an error indicating the broken rule(s).